 In recent years, Alexander has also scored for film including Alex Stevens’ A NIGHT OUT which was premiered at the Canadian Film festival, COMMON GROUND directed by Andreas Climmets and for the podcast series WHITE NOISE.
 He has gone on to score for the short film THE VOODOO MAN directed by Jason Farries, which had it's premiere screening at the London Independent Film Festival.
 His collaboration continues with director Jason Farries with an upcoming feature film within the next year.
 His musical score for the film A NIGHT OUT went on to win numerous awards including Best Short Film at the LIAFF and also the Critics’ Choice Award for Alexander's work.
 A member of the London Film Institute® since 2014, Alexander was awarded a Leverhulme Artists Award in 2016, and in 2019, he was invited to join the Budapest Symphony Orchestra to write a newly commissioned work.

-In early 2020, Alexander was commissioned to compose the music for the entertainment extravaganza the Sunday for Sammy shows, platformed at the Metro Radio Arena in Newcastle.
-The show was performed in front of a live audience of 12,000 members on one day and filmed for a DVD release.
+In early 2020, Alexander was commissioned to write the score for a film by the entertainment extravaganza Sunday for Sammy®, an arena tour in the Uk starting at the Metro Radio Arena in Newcastle Upon-Tyne.
+Performed in front of a live audience of 12,000 on one day and filmed for a DVD release, all funds raised from the tour and DVD sales go towards grants for young artists in the North East of England.
 It received extremely high praise by critics, audience members alike and media attention.

 Please refer to alternative versions of the above biography to BMC Profile.